-It uses countries data stored in a JSON file and shows the autocomplete suggestion while typing data into the input field.
+It uses countries’ data stored in a JSON file and shows the autocomplete suggestion while typing data into the input field.

 The following screenshot shows the Bootstrap form interface with the input field for adding tags with autocomplete.
-Download Bootstrap Tags Input and typeahead plugin file and add as a dependency to run this example.
+Download Bootstrap Tags Input and typeahead plugin file and add it as a dependency to run this example.

-Using this Tags plugin, we can add tags from the existing JSON data and also our own tags that are not listed in the autocomplete suggestion.
+Using this Tags plugin, we can add tags from the existing JSON data and also our tags that are not listed in the autocomplete suggestion.

 <input type="text" value="" id="tags-input" data-role="tagsinput" />